-after completion of its process and no later than 60 days’ prior to the AGM the BAP notifies the Chief Executive, the Board, the successful applicants and the unsuccessful applicants of the Appointed Board Member(s) who are to assume office at the completion of the AGM;
+after completion of its process and no later than 60 days prior to the AGM the BAP notifies the Chief Executive, the Board, the successful applicants and the unsuccessful applicants of the Appointed Board Member(s) of who is to assume office at the completion of the AGM;

 not later than 55 days prior to the AGM the Chief Executive notifies the Members of the new Appointed Board Members;

-Any individual wishing to be elected as an Elected Board Member must no later than 50 days prior to the AGM, supply to the Chief Executive a form recording their nomination in writing signed by two (2) Members eligible to vote for such Board position and accompanied by a statement of up to 500 words in support of their candidacy;
+any individual wishing to be elected as an Elected Board Member must no later than 50 days prior to the AGM, supply to the Chief Executive a form recording their nomination in writing signed by two (2) Members eligible to vote for such Board position and accompanied by a statement of up to 500 words in support of their candidacy;

 not later than 45 days prior to the AGM the Chief Executive must notify Members of the names and statements in support of the candidates for election at the AGM as Elected Board Members.

-Applicants for positions as Board Members may not hold or continue to hold, a position as an employee of Surfing New Zealand Incorporated if they are appointed or elected as a Board Member.

-Subject to Rules 18.6 and 18.12, the term for all Board Members is three (3) years, expiring on conclusion of the relevant AGM.
+Subject to Rules 19.6 and 19.12, the term for all Board Members is three (3) years, expiring on conclusion of the relevant AGM.
 A Board Member may be re-elected for a maximum of one (1) subsequent and consecutive term of office.
-For the purpose of this Rule 18.3:

-all terms served by a Board Member prior to the terms commencing immediately after the 2020 AGM will be regarded as just one (1) term of three (3) years for that individual;

-the one (1) year terms to be served by the Appointed Board Members referred to in Rule 18.6 (c) are not included;

-the two (2) year terms to be served in Rules 18.6 (a), (b) and (d) are included; and

-any term of less than two (2) years served by an individual filling a Board vacancy is not included.
+For the purpose of this Rule 19.2 any term of less than two (2) years served by an individual filling a Board vacancy is not included.

-No more than three (3) new Board Members will be elected or appointed annually but this restriction does not apply to:
+No more than three (3) new Board Members will be elected or appointed annually but this restriction does not apply to the elections or appointments to fill vacancies.

-the Board elected or appointed at the first AGM under this new Constitution;

-The elections or appointments to fill vacancies.

-Four (4) Appointed Board Members will be appointed by the BAP and four (4) Elected Board Members will be voted in at the first AGM held under the new Constitution.

-To establish the rotation of Board Members the initial terms of the eight (8) Board Members elected or appointed at the first AGM held under the new Constitution are:

-one of the North Island Elected Board Member and the South Island Elected Board Member has a term of two (2) years and the other of them has a term of three (3) years;

-one of the General Elected Board Member and the Maori Elected Board Member has a term of two (2) years and the other of them has a term of three (3) years;

-two (2) of the Appointed Board Members has a term of one (1) year;

-one (1) of the Appointed Board Members has a term of two (2) years;

-one (1) of the Appointed Board Members has a term of three (3) years.

-The allocation of the terms in Rule 18.6 to Board Members is determined by agreement or failing agreement by lot between the respective candidates for the terms.

 Vacancies on the Board: If there is a vacancy on the Board of:

-An Appointed Board Member and:
+an Appointed Board Member and: